-High expectations of behaviour has always been a key feature of the 'TDA Way', enabling us to function as a mutually supportive organisation in a calm, safe and secure environment.
+High expectations of behaviour are a key feature of the 'TDA Way', enabling us to function as a mutually supportive organisation in a calm, safe and secure environment.
 Positive behaviour choices underpin effective teaching and learning within, and beyond, the classroom, allowing us to effectively support our students to thrive in terms of their wellbeing, learning and character development.

-In addition, we aim for our students to develop and reflect our character values of compassion, commitment, curiosity, courage, confidence and courtesy.
+To support our students to make positive behaviour choices, we invest time and resources to help them develop our character values of compassion, commitment, curiosity, courage, confidence and courtesy.
 Promoting good behaviour, and challenging behaviour that fails to meet our expectations, is essential in ensuring that everyone is treated with dignity, kindness and respect.